wyman-chan/Biol-668-Bioinformatics-Code/README.md

 Qiime2: This project utilizes QIIME 2 to analyze 16S rRNA sequencing data for microbial community profiling.
 It includes sequence quality control, feature extraction, taxonomic assignment, and diversity analysis.

+MetaExercise.txt: A series of practical bioinformatics exercises focused on processing and analyzing metagenomic sequencing data.
 # Example:

 Examples were performed with the test files that are provided.